RoadieHQ/marketing-site/content/docs/integrations/aws-plugins/index.md

 }
 ```

-The plugin exposes an annotation that can be used to point to the correct ECS Cluster information to display:
+The plugin exposes two annotations that can be used to point to the correct ECS Cluster information to display:

+The first one is using the specific ARN value of the ECS service.

 ```yaml
 # Example